 I joined the Stillwater's team in November of 2018.
-I fell in love with the idea of being able to help pets with end of life care in their home.
-Some people think it's very sad but I know that I am helping a family and their family members to care for their loved one in the kindest way possible.
+After learning about what Dr. Otis was doing for families, I fell in love with the idea of being able to help pets with their late life/end stage care in their home.
 I started my career as an office manager of an equine business, and then moved on to earn an Associates Degree in Veterinary Technology.
-I worked in a specialty clinic and earned a Veterinary Technician Specialty in Emergency and Critical Care in 2014 and have worked in many specialities including surgery, oncology, internal medicine, and critical care.
+I worked in a specialty clinic for 12 years and earned the Veterinary Technician Specialty in Emergency and Critical Care in 2014.
+I worked in many specialities during that time including surgery, oncology, internal medicine, and critical care.
 Bringing all this experience together to help families in their home is my biggest career reward.
-I am looking forward to continuing my education by becoming certified in hospice and palliative care and continuing to help this part of the field grow.
+I became certified in hospice and palliative care through the International Association for Hospice and Palliative Care in 2021 and am looking forward to continuing to help this part of the field grow.

 In my free time, I love to walk my dogs, work with Sapphire, and volunteer in a program called the Street Dog Coalition.
 I like to paint, though I have zero talent, and I also love to spend time with my nephews, nieces, and grandchildren.

 The photo above is in memory of my longest soulmate, Kiddo.
-He was 33 years old this year and was my partner for 26 years.
+He was 33 years old when he moved on and was my partner for 26 years.
 I lost him on July 7th, 2020.
-He will always be in my heart.
+In January of 2022, I lost both of my cats, Gus and Mini.
+I know they are all frolicking by the rainbow bridge and they will forever be in my heart.

 I joined the Stillwaters team in June 2020.
 The Stillwaters team helped two of my dogs, Zack and Kenna, to pass peacefully in my home.
 Even though it was extremely difficult, it was such a peaceful and positive experience it made a very difficult time a little easier.
 Our dogs are part of our family and are our "kids."
 Being able to have their final moments in their own home with us gave us such peace.
 So when Dr. Otis asked me to join the Stillwaters team, it was a no brainer.
 I get to play a part everyday in helping other families and their "kids" through this very difficult experience and hopefully make it just a little bit easier.